zecure/shadowd/README.md

 # Installation
 ## Preparation
 Use cmake to configure and prepare the project.
 It is a good idea to create a separate directory for this.
-A typical installation might look like this:
+A typical installation might look like this.

     mkdir build
     cd build
     cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr -DCMAKE_BUILD_TYPE=Release ..

 ## Compilation
 If cmake is successful it creates a makefile.
-Use it to compile and install the project:
+Use it to compile and install the project.

     make shadowd
     make install

 ## Database
 Install and configure a database server.
 At the moment shadowd officially supports PostgreSQL and MySQL.
-If you are done create a new user and database and import the correct layout, e.g.:
+You should create a new user and database for shadowd and import the correct layout.

+If you are using PostgreSQL you can use `psql` to import the layout.

     psql -Ushadowd shadowd < /usr/share/shadowd/pgsql_layout.sql

+If you are using MySQL you can use `mysql` to import the layout.
+The user requires the `CREATE ROUTINE` privilege.

     mysql -ushadowd -p shadowd < /usr/share/shadowd/mysql_layout.sql

 # Configuration